biocatiit/website/content/pages/users_howto_saxs_design.rst

 Concentration
 ^^^^^^^^^^^^^^

+As a rule of thumb, you will get good SAXS data if you prepare a protein concentration in mg/ml that is:

+* 240/MW in kDa for SEC-SAXS or SEC-MALS-SAXS
+* 60/MW in kDa for batch mode SAXS

-As a rule of thumb, you will get good SAXS data if your protein concentration in mg/ml in the SAXS cell is ~60/MW in kDa.
-For example, for a 20 kDa protein you would want a concentration of ~60/20 = 3 mg/ml whereas for a 150 kDa protein you would want a concentration of ~60/150 = 0.4 mg/ml.
-RNA and DNA samples scatter ~2.5 times more strongly than protein, so you can use a concentration of ~24/MW.
+For example, using SEC-SAXS for a 20 kDa protein you would want a concentration of ~240/20 = 12 mg/ml whereas for a 150 kDa protein you would want a concentration of ~60/150 = 1.6 mg/ml.
+RNA and DNA samples scatter ~2.5 times more strongly than protein, so you can use a concentration of ~96/MW and 24/MW for SEC-SAXS and batch mode SAXS respectively.

-The above rule of thumb applies to the concentration in the SAXS cell.
-In the SEC-SAXS and SEC-MALS-SAXS experiments the sample is diluted by the column, and may elute in several peaks.
+Note that in SEC-SAXS and SEC-MALS-SAXS experiments the sample is diluted by the column, and may elute in several peaks.
 This should be accounted for.
-We recommend adding a column dilution factor of ~4x for your SEC-SAXS sample preps.
-This would give ~240/MW as the target concentration.
+The recommendation above adds a column dilution factor of ~4x for your SEC-SAXS sample preps.
 If a significant amount of your sample elutes in other peaks, further increase your concentration to compensate.

 Note: In SEC-SAXS, if your sample has concentration dependent aggregation that prevents you from achieving the high concentrations needed, you may be